hisschemoller/nwjs-tutorial/README.md

 1. Create a file named `control` with information for package management tools like `dpkg` to manage the package.
 I've already added the file for this project in `/assets/linux/`.
 2. Create a directory for the files to install that uses the naming convention `<project>_<major version>.<minor version>-<package revision>`.
 So here that's `metronome_1.0`.
-2. Inside the folder create a file structure that represents the locations of the files to install.
+3. Inside the folder create a file structure that represents the locations of the files to install.
 Just as in the manual install described above.
 So:
-3. The `metronome_1.0/opt` directory for the application package.
+4. The `metronome_1.0/opt` directory, copy the whole application package in here.
-4. The `metronome_1.0/usr/share/applications` directory for the `metronome.desktop` file.
+5. The `metronome_1.0/usr/share/applications` directory, copy the `metronome.desktop` file here.
-4. The `metronome_1.0/DEBIAN` directory for the `control` file.
+6. The `metronome_1.0/DEBIAN` directory, copy the `control` file here.
-5. Copy the package to the `metronome_1.0/opt` directory.
-6. Copy the `metronome.desktop` to the `metronome_1.0/usr/share/applications` directory.
 7. Create the `deb` installer with `dpkg-deb --build metronome_1.0`.

 So this is the directory and file structure: